Key Takeaways 🔥

 Before the pandemic, remote work was top of mind for IT audiences.
 The pandemic has only accelerated this trend.
 ITDMs are looking for ways to enable their employees to work from anywhere, anytime.
 They are also looking for ways to improve collaboration and communication.
 As a result, many ITDMs discuss better collaboration tools and processes to support remote work.

 Innovation is also a trending topic that dominates the attention of IT decision-makers.
 They are looking for new ways to do things and want to be at the forefront of the latest and greatest digital technologies.
 This is a good thing.
-Innovation drives business growth, and IT wants to be a part of that.
+Innovation drives business growth, and IT wants to participate in that.

 So what does all of this mean for digital transformation?
 In short, the IT function is no longer just a support function.
 It is now a strategic function essential to the business’s success.
 The days of being able to “set it and forget it” are gone.
 IT must be proactive and always look for ways to improve the business.